cockroachdb/university-multi-region-latency-exercises/README.md

-# Optimizing latency in multi-region databases using CockoachDB
+# Optimizing latency in multi-region databases using CockroachDB
 ## Exercise code